Stephan Dombrowski

 Current research projects

-• Text message-based behaviour change intervention for weight loss and weight loss maintenance in obese men
+• Text message-based behaviour change intervention for weight loss and weight loss maintenance in men with obesity

 • Text message-based behaviour change intervention for weight loss and weight loss maintenance overweight new mothers